cswclui/katacoda-scenarios-1/msdb-001/step02.md

 ```

-The key file to take notice is `index.js`. `index.js` contains the code the runs the webserver that represents the microservice to the network.
-The director, `dataManager` contains the code that provides data to the microservice.
+The key file to take notice of is `index.js`. `index.js` contains the code the runs the webserver that represents the microservice to the network.
+The directory, `dataManager` contains the code that provides data to the microservice.

 **Step 2:** Take a look at the files in the directory, `dataManager`.